 In previous posts, we’ve talked about tools every home bartender needs and how to pick a cocktail you’ll actually like.
 Once you have these, it’s time to learn how to stock a home bar.
 People often want to make their own cocktails but find the liquor store overwhelming or too expensive.
 Many people make rum & cokes or gin & tonics because it’s easy to keep what you need on hand.
 No shame if you love those drinks.
 But, if you want to expand your options, here’s what I would recommend for your home cocktail bar.
+And, once you’re fully stocked, here are some hints on how to organize your collection.

 Before we get started, this is what my home bar looks like.
 I have obviously gone way beyond the basics.
 However, that means I have done a lot of important research so you don’t have to.
 Buying things you don’t actually love is a waste.
 So let’s talk a little bit about what you’ll be making before you shop.
 I hope my recommendations will help you get everything you need to make the six basic cocktails.
 What are the six basic cocktails?
 I am so glad you asked!